C4nnarsa/salis-and-cats-web/content/en/project/Selection/index.md

 ---
-title: Paul Delmet - Les plus belles chansons de l'intégrale
+title: Paul Delmet - The finest songs of the collection
-summary: CD Digipack avec livret de 32 pages.
-25 chansons / 66 minutes
+summary: CD Digipack with a booklet of 32 pages.
+25 songs / 66 minutes
 #tags:
 #- Deep Learning
 date: "2022-04-25T00:00:00Z"